DiMorten/Fully-convolutional-recurrent-networks-for-crop-recognition/README.md

-This is the code for the paper "Fully Convolutional Recurrent Networks for Crop Recognition Using Image Sequences"
+# This is the code for the paper "Fully Convolutional Recurrent Networks for Crop Recognition Using Image Sequences"

 This is an unpolished version which will be optimized soon.

-Instructions:
+## Instructions

 To train Campo Verde dataset and BUnetConvLSTM network: